 Michael Jeffrey Spinner, Spinner Industries

-Mike Stamatis, Red Hook Container Terminal
+Mike Stamatis, Red Hook Container Terminals

 Eileen Vazquez Thornton, Flushing Bank